Medieval Theories of Obligationes

 - Related Entries

 Some late-medieval authors claimed that the theoretical basis for obligationes came from two passages in Aristotle (Prior Analytics I.13.32a18–20, Metaphysics IX.4.1047b10–12), both of which say merely that when something possible is posited, nothing impossible results.
-But this cannot be the origin of the obligationes literature.
-The first treatises on obligationes are earlier than the ready availability of the Metaphysics in Latin translation, and do not mention either passage in any case.
+These Aristotelian texts are relevant, but not crucial for the historical origins of the obligationes literature.
+The first treatises on obligationes are earlier than the ready availability of the Metaphysics in Latin translation, and do not mention either passage.
 Moreover, while it is certainly true that obligational disputations never require an impossibility to follow when a possibility is posited, that fact does not by itself account for some of the most characteristic features of obligationes.
 Indeed, some of the earliest discussions concern what happens not when a possibility is posited, but when an impossibility is posited.